deckerweb/multisite-toolbar-additions/README.md

  */
 add_filter( 'mstba_filter_display_network_new_content', '__return_false' );
 ```

-### How are new resources being added to the toolbar/admin bar?
-Just drop me a note on [my Twitter @deckerweb](https://twitter.com/deckerweb) or via my contact page and I'll add the link if it is useful for Multisite/ Super Admins.

 ### Is this plugin Multisite compatible?
 Of course it is! :) Works really fine in Multisite invironment - for Super Admins.